Credit Suisse says has not upped mortgage lawsuit provisions

-ZURICH (Reuters) - Credit Suisse CSGN.VX said on Thursday it had not added to funds set aside for a U.S. probe about whether the Swiss bank deceived investors in risky mortgage-backed securities it had issued in the run-up to the financial crisis.
+ZURICH, July 23 (Reuters) - Credit Suisse said on Thursday it had not added to funds set aside for a U.S. probe about whether the Swiss bank deceived investors in risky mortgage-backed securities it had issued in the run-up to the financial crisis.

 The U.S. government’s examination of financial crisis-era mortgage abuses is now Zurich-based Credit Suisse’s biggest legal worry, after it last year resolved a years-long U.S. probe into its dealings with Americans evading taxes by pleading guilty to a criminal charge and agreeing to pay more than $2.5 billion in penalties.